This post was most recently updated on March 21st, 2019

-Strategic planning is an organizational management activity that helps align priorities, focuses on resources, and routes all stakeholders towards achieving business goals.
-During this process, the strategy is developed which serves as a roadmap to achieving the organizational goals.
+Strategic planning is an organizational management activity that helps align priorities, focus on resources, and route all stakeholders towards achieving the desired business goals.

 The key elements of the strategic planning process established through a few steps that are: